leshless/dotfiles/README.md

 # Dotfiles

-Dotfile configs for various CLIs and services on my personal car.
+Dotfile configs for various CLIs and services on my desktop

 All configs are linked to original locations via [GNU Stow](https://www.gnu.org/software/stow).